KillzXGaming/Switch-Toolbox/README.md

    - Can import textures as DDS.
 (Thanks to AboodXD! png/jpeg, etc planned later)
    - Can export as binary, dds, png, tga, etc.
    - Can preview mipmap and surface(array) levels.
+- XTX
+   - Can add/remove textures.
+   - Can import textures as DDS.
+(Thanks to AboodXD! png/jpeg, etc planned later)
+   - Can export as dds, png, tga, etc.
+   - Can preview mipmaplevels.
 - SARC
    - Supported editing/saving data opened.
 (Automatically saves data opened if supported)
    - Supports padding (Thanks to Exelix and AboodXD)